DavisMakerspace/dmsWPtheme/README.md

   * Select the pages you'd like to appear in the menu (all probably) and click 'Add to menu'.

-#### When you navigate back to the home page, you should see the code written in the 'page-front.php' file.
+#### When you navigate back to the home page, you should see content from the 'page-front.php' template file.